openvenues/libpostal/README.md

 The [geodata](https://github.com/openvenues/libpostal/tree/master/scripts/geodata) Python package in the libpostal repo contains the pipeline for preprocessing the various geo data sets and building training data for the C models to use.
-This package shouldn't be needed for most users.
-However, for those interested in generating new types of addresses or improving libpostal's training data, this is where it all happens.
+This package shouldn't be needed for most users, but for those interested in generating new types of addresses or improving libpostal's training data, this is where to look.

 Address parser accuracy
 -----------------------